 What is Estate Planning?

-- Creating a will to dictate how your assets should be distributed
+- Creating a will to set out how your assets should be distributed and who should manage your estate

-- Setting up powers of attorney to manage your financial and medical decisions
+- Setting up Lasting Powers of Attorney (LPAs) to cover financial decisions and health and welfare decisions

-- Establishing trusts to protect your assets and minimize tax liabilities
+- Establishing lifetime trusts to protect your home and other assets from IHT, care fees, and probate delays

 Importance of Estate Planning